dudung/to/content/posts/html-unordered-list.md

 How the style changes as the mouse hovering an element is set using `:hover` selector.
 After it leaving the element styles become the default again.

+## circular menu
+Based on previous knowledge about CSS, let us make a circular or radial menu as follow.

 {{< div "background: #f8f8f8; padding: 10px 20px;" >}}
 <style>
 ul.menu1 {